 How to become an Erasmus exchange student

 You can apply for the exchange through the International Exchange Office of your home institution.
 The Erasmus coordinators there can provide you with information on the available Erasmus student exchange destinations, grants, application periods and other details.

 In addition to study periods abroad, the Erasmus programme offers the possibility of obtaining a work placement in another European country.
 The basic criteria are:

-- the Erasmus internship should last 3-12 months
+- the Erasmus traineeship should last 2-12 months

 - it should always be included as part of the trainee's degree studies